keboola/connection-docs/flows/index.md

 ## Schedule and Automate
 Within the Flow Builder, click on **Set Schedule** and select when you want the flow to run.
-You can select predifined intervals or set your own.
+You can select predefined intervals or set your own.
 Another option is to use triggers to initiate the run.

 **Scheduling:** Commonly, flows are set to run at specific times.
 To avoid busy periods in a shared environment, consider scheduling slightly off-peak for smoother execution.